-- $\star$ Join the queue, if there is one, and wait for your turn to vote. - ★ When it comes to your turn, an election officer will inspect your voter ID Card and check your name on the register.
+- On the day of the election, you must go in person to the polling station where you have your name on the register. - Join the queue, if there is one, and wait for your turn to vote. - When it comes to your turn, an election officer will check your name on the register.
 Please note that if the officer or an accredited agent of any of the candidates contesting the election is in doubt about your identity or qualification to vote, you will be asked questions with a view to making sure that you are the same person whose name appears on the register.
 If it turns out that you are not the same person, or that you are not qualified to vote, you have committed an election offence and are liable to arrest.
-You are also liable to search and arrest if it is suspected that you are hiding a ballot paper on your person. - ★ If the election officer is satisfied that you are qualified to vote, you will be directed to the next election officer who will paint your thumbnail with indelible ink.
-This is done to prevent anybody from voting more than once.
-So if you appear before the election officer wanting to vote and it is discovered that you bear the marks of the voting process, meaning that you have already voted, you have committed an election offence and you will be arrested.
+You are also liable to search and arrest if it is suspected that you are hiding a ballot paper on your person.

+If the election officer is satisfied that you are qualified to vote, he or she will give you the ballot paper you need for the election.

+Having given you the ballot paper, the election officer will paint your nail and mark X in your palm, both with indelible ink, to indicate that you have gone through the voting process.
+So if you appear before the election officer wanting to vote and it is discovered that you already bear the marks of the voting process, you have committed an election offence and you are liable to arrest.

-- ★ After you have been marked, you will proceed to the next election officer who will give you a Presidential ballot paper. - ★ Having been given the ballot paper, you will be directed to a polling booth to select the candidate of your choice.
-Remember that you are allowed to select only one candidate. - ★ The official mode of marking the ballot paper is thumbprinting.
-So you are required to thumbprint your choice of candidate, whether you are literate or not.
-You will find a thumbprint pad in the booth for the purpose.
-Place your thumbprint in the box provided for it next to the symbol of the candidate of your choice. - ★ After making your choice, take care to fold the ballot paper so that you do not soil it. - ★ Come out of the booth and put your folded ballot paper into the Presidential ballot box in open view of the public. - ★ The above procedures on how to vote will be repeated in respect of the Parliamentary ballots.
+- After you have been marked, proceed to the polling booth or screened area to select the candidate of your choice.
+Remember that you are allowed to select only one candidate. - The official mode of marking the ballot paper is thumbprint- ing.
+So you are required to thumbprint your choice of candidate, whether you are literate or not. - After making your choice, take care to fold the ballot paper so that you do not soil it. - Come out of the booth or screened area and put your folded ballot paper into the ballot box in open view of the public.